-Any dispute arising out of or in connection with the Notes will be submitted to the competent courts within the jurisdiction of the Court of Appeal of Paris (subject to the application of mandatory rules governing the territorial jurisdiction of the French courts).
+Any dispute arising out of or in connection with the Notes will be submitted to the competent courts within the jurisdiction of the Court of Appeal of Paris.

 Nevertheless it is specified that the assets and properties of the Issuer are not subject to legal process (voie d'exécution) under private law or attachment in France.